Case Study: Verified Vampire Proofs in the LambdaPi-calculus Modulo: Experiments

 \section{Experiments}

-In order to test our implementation we ran \vampire on TPTP \cite{Sut24} 9.0.0 problems in the CNF, FOF, TF0 and TF1 fragments.
+In order to test our implementation we ran \vampire on TPTP \cite{Sut24} v9.1.0 problems in the CNF, FOF, TF0 and TF1 fragments.
 Satisfiable problems and those containing arithmetic were excluded. \vampire ran using its default strategy (which involves AVATAR), except for replacing the non-{de\-ter\-mi\-nis\-tic} LRS saturation algorithm \cite{DBLP:journals/jsc/RiazanovV03} with its simpler stable variant.
-Under an instruction limit of \SI{20000}{Mi} (roughly $\SI{7}{\second}$ on our machine), \vampire was able to prove \num{7839} problems with proof production disabled and 5 problems fewer when recording the necessary information to produce detailed \dedukti proofs.
-The scatter plot in Fig.~\ref{fig:scatter} compares the instructions needed to solve a problem against the instructions needed to find the proof and additionally generate a proof\footnote{including only those proofs found within the instruction limit}.
-Although on average, proof generation only adds \SI{24.5}{\percent} on top of proof search, the plot shows examples where the overhead was up to 10-fold and almost 100-fold for 3 unfortunate problems.\footnote{These were the problems \texttt{HWV057+1}, \texttt{HWV058+1}, and \texttt{HWV059+1}, all bounded model checking examples translated to first-order logic from QBF \cite{DBLP:conf/cade/SeidlLB12} and featuring exceptionally high Skolem arities.
-The largest generated proof is almost \SI{2}{\gibi\byte}.}
+Under an instruction limit of \SI{20000}{Mi} (roughly $\SI{8}{\second}$ on our machine), \vampire was able to prove the same set of \num{8178} problems both with proof production disabled and when recording the necessary information to produce detailed \dedukti proofs.
+(The average overhead of recording the extra information was $\SI{0.6}{\percent}$.)
+The scatter plot in Fig.~\ref{fig:scatter} compares the instructions needed to solve a problem with the instructions needed to solve a problem and additionally generate a \dedukti proof and print it to a file.\footnote{Shown for the \num{8178} problems solved within the instruction limit, but not imposing that limit during proof printing anymore.} Although on average proof generation only adds \SI{28.0}{\percent} on top of proof search, the plot shows examples where the overhead was up to 10-fold and around 65-fold for one unfortunate problem.\footnote{This was the problem \texttt{HWV057+1}, a bounded model checking example translated to first-order logic from QBF \cite{DBLP:conf/cade/SeidlLB12}, featuring exceptionally high Skolem arities.
+The corresponding proof is the largest generated with \SI{1.5}{\gibi\byte}.}